kitnil/awesome/README.md

 - [tlf](https://github.com/Tlf/tlf) - TLF - a console based ham radio contest logger
 - [cjdns](https://github.com/cjdelisle/cjdns) - An encrypted IPv6 network using public-key cryptography for address allocation and a distributed hash table for routing.
 - [fontforge](https://github.com/fontforge/fontforge) - Free (libre) font editor for Windows, Mac OS X and GNU+Linux
-- [fwupd](https://github.com/fwupd/fwupd) - A simple daemon to allow session software to update firmware
+- [fwupd](https://github.com/fwupd/fwupd) - A system daemon to allow session software to update firmware
 - [hawkey](https://github.com/rpm-software-management/hawkey) - This is hawkey, library providing simplified C and Python API to libsolv.
 Hawkey project is obsoleted.
 - [caps2esc](https://github.com/oblitum/caps2esc) - Transforming the most useless key ever in the most useful one
 - [xcape](https://github.com/alols/xcape) - Linux utility to configure modifier keys to act as other keys when pressed and released on their own.